tristanbatchler/tbat.me/_posts/2024-11-10-godot-golang-mmo-part-5.md

 );
 ```

-This piece of SQL code will create a table in our database called `users`, which will have this structure:
+{% include highlight.html anchor="schema-setup" text="This piece of SQL code will create a table in our database called <code>users</code>, which will have this structure:" %}

 | Column Name | Data Type | Description |
 | --- | --- | --- |